undergrad-partner-school

 In addition to its strong academic programs, Pennsylvania College of Technology is also known for its state-of-the-art facilities and industry partnerships.
 The college boasts modern labs, workshops, and studios that simulate real-world work environments, providing students with the opportunity to gain practical experience and develop valuable skills.
 Furthermore, the college has established partnerships with over 1,000 companies, ensuring that students have access to internships, co-op opportunities, and job placement services, helping them transition smoothly into the workforce upon graduation.
 With its focus on applied technology education and commitment to hands-on learning, Pennsylvania College of Technology prepares its students for successful careers in today's competitive job market.

-Located in Williamsport, PA and set in a suburban environment, Pennsylvania College of Technology is a public comprehensive higher education institution.
-It has a campus size of 994 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 75%.
-The freshman retention rate at Pennsylvania College of Technology is 77% and the six-year graduation rate is 56%.
+Pennsylvania College of Technology is a public comprehensive higher education institution located in Williamsport, PA and set in an urban environment.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 74%.
+The freshman retention rate at Pennsylvania College of Technology is 75.3% and the six-year graduation rate is 54%.

 Quick Facts